Friday, Saturday & Sunday

 Al Rakas (Bollywood)

-Al Rakas are based in
+Al Rakas are a local

 Blackwood school Celtic band